vim-advent-calendar/vimways.org/content/2019/personal-notetaking-in-vim/index.md

 ### Search

+Now the third and final point: searching.
+This is one of my favourite points as there are so many possibilities!

-Search is core to being able to effectively *consume* notes (as opposed to *creating* notes, as the previous points have been about).
+Search is core to being able to effectively *consume* notes (as opposed to *creating* notes, as the previous points have been mainly about).
 For me, there are 3 entry points to search and 3 types of search.
+The following points aren't core to Zettelkasten, but is core for me to be able to pinpoint a certain note quickly.
+YMMV.

 By "entry points", I mean where I want to start a search from.
 These are: